dojo/docs/dojo/has.rst

  }

 By using this approach, we can easily defer to browser-native versions of common functions and can also isolate non-standard codepaths.
 As browsers change over time (hopefully converging on standard api's), non-standard codepaths can more easily be pruned by build tools.
 Using this approach also simplifies the ability to prune browser-specific codepaths.
-For example, if you're only interested in webkit environments, non-webkit feature paths can more easily be stripped out in a build, resulting in smaller more targetted code being sent to clients.
+For example, if you're only interested in webkit environments, non-webkit feature paths can more easily be stripped out in a build, resulting in smaller more targeted code being sent to clients.

 Running `has()` is a one-time cost, deferred until needed.
 After first run, subsequent `has()` checks are cached and return immediately.